The Cambridge Pork Pie 200 calendar event 2018

 This event takes place in mid-March, so expect a bit of weather en route — and pray for a north-westerly to blow you back home after all that winching!

-There are a number of pubs along the route to break up the ride, and a couple of local village-shop cafés, although don't dilly-dally on the way out if you want to beat the cut-offs!
+You pass through a number of small towns on this route and there are one or two well-placed village shops as well, if you need to rest, although don't dilly-dally on the way out if you want to beat the cut-offs!
 And, of course, your taste buds can be tempted with treats in The Rural Capital of Food …

-- If 200km feels a bit too far for an early spring ride, we're running the 100km Cambridge Spring Dash on the same day »
+- If 200km feels a bit too far for an early spring ride, or if you're intending to ECE to 200km, we're running the 100km Cambridge Spring Dash on the same day »

-- Note: this ride is also available as a permanent, which can be ridden at any time — except on the 17 March 2018 »
+- The Pork Pie is also available as a permanent event, which can be ridden at any time, except on 17 March 2018

-This year's event has been simplified to just a single control at Melton Mowbray — it is up to individual riders to decide for themselves whether they wish to push on thru without stopping in a single 105km stage, or instead to stop for a break in Oundle or Oakham on the way out, and in Oundle, Huntingdon or St Ives on the return leg.
+This year's event is once again just a single control at Melton Mowbray — it is up to individual riders to decide for themselves whether they wish to push on thru without stopping in a single 105km stage, or instead to stop for a break in Oundle or Oakham on the way out, and in Oundle, Huntingdon or St Ives on the return leg.
+You are never that far from sustenance, but it's up to you to decide when you need to stop.

 The return leg takes a distinctly scenic route out of Melton Mowbray and the 60km to Oundle will likely challenge flatlanders (although not uplanders), which is good and character-building.
-The upside is that the run from Oundle back to Cambridge is very flat and any time you lost in the hills you should easily gain on the flat — the final 50km has only two hills, they're really only bumps, and the very final 30km is pan-flat and lit with fairy lights along the Busway.
-Just look at the elevation profiles here.
+The upside is that the run from Oundle back to Cambridge is very flat and any time you lost in the hills you should easily gain on the flat — the final 50km has only two hills, they're really only bumps, and the very final 30km is pan-flat and lit with fairy lights along the Busway — just look at the elevation profile above.

 This is definitely a route of two halves.
 Flattish to Oundle and back, with hills between Oundle and Melton Mowbray … All in all this was a thoroughly enjoyable ride with much fine scenery, mostly very quiet roads, and challenging but not punishing hills.
 I'd give it a 10/10.